What end of life benefits does pet insurance offer?

 Pet burials

 Pet life insurance is typically only available for animals earning money for their owners.
-Examples include prize-winning show animals, pure-bred breeding cats or dogs or pets who earn money from social media or product endorsements.
+Examples include prize-winning show animals, pure-bred breeding cats or dogs or pets that earn money from social media or product endorsements.

 Costs of end-of-life pet care